mata4pemp/bitcoin-price-tracker-react-app/README.md

 Bitcoin Tracker App
-<<<<<<< HEAD

 =======

 1. App Overview

 Bitcoin Tracker App is a simple React application that allows users to view Bitcoin metrics (price, market cap, 24h change) and add coins to a watchlist.
-The app demonstrates basic React concepts including state management, props, component structure, and routing.

 Key features:
 • Fetches live Bitcoin data from a public API